 A Place for Non-traditional Learners

 Dallas Community School is a public charter school sponsored by Dallas School District and operated by Community Innovation Partners.
 First developed in 2013 by parents who sought alternative learning opportunities for their children, Dallas Community School serves nontraditional learners in a home learning environment.
+Our licensed educational guides and our wide variety of community learning experiences empower families to provide an individualized education for every student.
 The vision of Dallas Community School is to foster a community-based, creative learning environment that connects nontraditional learners and their families to innovative, effective, and customized educational resources.
 Dallas Community School opened in September 2015.

 Community Innovation Partners is a Dallas-based nonprofit that was formed in 2013 by families who want to support learning opportunities in Dallas and the surrounding area.
 Our mission is: Supporting and sustaining the Dallas community and surrounding area through educational opportunities that emphasize innovation, creativity, and individualized learning.
 CIP is a registered Oregon Public Benefit Corporation and a nonprofit, 501(c)3 organization.